pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

-Sometimes it's the same Color as the Background of the Screen, or the same Color as your Drawing in the Foreground, or you turned it off with HideTurtle or Tada, or you turned it off with gShell ⌃B and a ← ↑ → ↓ Arrow Key, or you didn't turn it back on with ShowTurtle
+Sometimes it's the same Color as the Background of the Screen, or the same Color as your Drawing in the Foreground, or you turned it off with HideTurtle or Tada, or you turned it off with gCloud Terminal Shell TMux ⌃B and a ← ↑ → ↓ Arrow Key, or you didn't turn it back on with ShowTurtle

 To get the Turtle to blink on and off,